Optical transfer function: Definition and related concepts

-and $\mathrm{arg}(\cdot)$ represents the complex argument function, while $\nu$ is the spatial frequency of the periodic pattern.
-In general $\nu$ is a vector with a spatial frequency for each dimension, i.e. it indicates also the direction of the periodic pattern.
+In general $\nu$ is a vector with a spatial frequency for each dimension; i.e. it indicates also the direction of the periodic pattern.

 The impulse response of a well-focused optical system is a three-dimensional intensity distribution with a maximum at the focal plane, and could thus be measured by recording a stack of images while displacing the detector axially.
 By consequence, the three-dimensional optical transfer function can be defined as the three-dimensional Fourier transform of the impulse response.
 Although typically only a one-dimensional, or sometimes a two-dimensional section is used, the three-dimensional optical transfer function can improve the understanding of microscopes such as the structured illumination microscope.

-True to the definition of transfer function, $\mathrm{OTF}(0)=\mathrm{MTF}(0)$ should indicate the fraction of light that was detected from the point source object.
+Through the definition of transfer function, $\operatorname{OTF}(0)=\operatorname{MTF}(0)$ should indicate the fraction of light that was detected from the point source object.
 However, typically the contrast relative to the total amount of detected light is most important.
-It is thus common practice to normalize the optical transfer function to the detected intensity, hence $\mathrm{MTF}(0)\equiv 1$.
+It is thus common practice to normalize the optical transfer function to the detected intensity, hence $\operatorname{MTF}(0)\equiv 1$.

 Generally, the optical transfer function depends on factors such as the spectrum and polarization of the emitted light and the position of the point source.
 E.g. the image contrast and resolution are typically optimal at the center of the image, and deteriorate toward the edges of the field-of-view.
 When significant variation occurs, the optical transfer function may be calculated for a set of representative positions or colors.

 Sometimes it is more practical to define the transfer functions based on a binary black-white stripe pattern.
 The transfer function for an equal-width black-white periodic pattern is referred to as the contrast transfer function (CTF).